restrepo/BSM-Submodules/README.md

 Run SARAH models precompiled by the butler script of SARAH Toolbox.

-WARNING: Clone with `--recursive` option in order to download the Toolbox submodles:
+WARNING!
+Clone with `--recursive` option in order to download the Toolbox submodles:
 ```
 git clone --recursive git@github.com:restrepo/BSM-Submodules.git
 ```